LukasChenChen/S-Cache/README.md

 # A serverless/FaaS scheduler to optimize performance in Knative.
-## S-Cache: Function Caching for Serverless Edge Computin
+## S-Cache: Function Caching for Serverless Edge Computing

 This is the repository for the source code of the following paper: